 Digital health companies will often find themselves subject to heavy requirements imposed by NHS customers.
 Organisations not dealing with the NHS will often have greater freedom to operate.

 More generally, a key consideration for the design and negotiation of contracts is whether for GDPR purposes the different parties are "processors" or "controllers" of the data - and in the latter case, whether two or more parties are "joint" or "independent" controllers.
-That classification will dictate the GDPR-imposed terms that must be included in the contract, and also inform each party's compliance strategy and required risk protections (indemnities, warranties, due diligence, and insurance).
+That classification will dictate the GDPRimposed terms that must be included in the contract, and also inform each party's compliance strategy and required risk protections (indemnities, warranties, due diligence, and insurance).

-If personal data is leaving the European Economic Area, then the GDPR will often require that additional contractual terms (typically based on a preapproved set of "standard"/"model" contractual clauses) must be put in place between the data's exporter(s) and importer(s).
+If personal data is travelling internationally, then the GDPR will often require that additional contractual terms (typically based on a preapproved set of "standard"/"model" contractual clauses) must be put in place between the data's exporter(s) and importer(s), and onward transferees.

-By contrast, UK data protection laws generally have little impact on contracts with individuals; the law is generally clear that data protection-related matters should be dealt with outside of those contracts (e.g. through dedicated privacy notices, and stand-alone consent requests, e.g. via pop-up banners or "user settings" pages on websites or in apps).
+By contrast, UK data protection laws generally have little impact on contracts with individuals; data protection-related matters should be dealt with outside of those contracts (e.g. through dedicated privacy notices, and stand-alone consent requests).